MLZG/LLMCrowd_Docs/source/developing/method_components/state.md

     "current_event": "<str>"
 }
 ```
-- Current human num: The number of people currently in the state.
+- `current_human_num`: The number of people currently in the state.
-- Current queue count: The number of people currently waiting in line.
+- `current_queue_count`: The number of people currently waiting in line.
-- Current open status: Whether the state is open or closed.
+- `current_open_status`: Whether the state is open or closed.
-- Current event: Whether there are any ongoing special events and their contents.
+- `current_event`: Whether there are any ongoing special events and their contents.

-In summary, the **basic attributes** of the entire state collection remain constant. **Daytime attributes** are set based on the date and remain unchanged throughout the simulation of that day. **Real-time attributes** are dynamically updated based on the current simulation state of the shopping mall.
+In summary, the *basic attributes* of the entire state collection remain constant. *Daytime attributes* are set based on the date and remain unchanged throughout the simulation of that day. *Real-time attributes* are dynamically updated based on the current simulation state of the shopping mall.

 Note that, during the simulation, the LLM can retrieve all basic and daytime attributes of each state in advance.
 However, the real-time attributes, which change dynamically as the simulation progresses, can only be accessed through the character's observations.
 These real-time attributes are incorporated into the character's observations and serve as part of the local context, helping to guide decision-making.